publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schQ/ptII/m__us_usc_t26_s1314.md

  __Amendments__

     2014—Subsecs. (d), (e).
 [Pub.
 L. 113–295][/us/pl/113/295] redesignated subsec. (e) as (d) and struck out former subsec. (d).
-Prior to amendment, text read as follows “No adjustment shall be made under this part in respect of any taxable year beginning prior to January 1, 1932.”.
+Prior to amendment, text of subsec. (d) read as follows: “No adjustment shall be made under this part in respect of any taxable year beginning prior to January 1, 1932.”

     1976—Subsec. (b).
 [Pub.
 L. 94–455][/us/pl/94/455] struck out “or his delegate” after “Secretary”.